 - How much risk do you want to take?
 This is usually connected to how long you want to invest for and how much you can afford to contribute.
 Maximising higher risk assets such as shares should be carried out over longer investing periods, while for shorter time periods (e.g. 5-10 years) you should generally use some lower-risk areas, such as bonds.

 - Find out your options available in terms of socially responsible fund options.
-If you are using an investment platform like Charles Stanley Direct, you will have plenty of options from different providers.
+If you are using an investment platform like Charles Stanley's Direct Investment Service, you will have plenty of options from different providers.
 If you are investing via, for instance, a workplace pension then there may be a more limited number available.

-You can find out more about SRI, including definitions of the key terms, on the dedicated section of our website.
+You can find out more about responsible investing, including definitions of the key terms, on the dedicated responsible investing section of our website.